 A single fracture (broken bone) is common in growing children.
 However, multiple fractures can be the first sign of an underlying medical problem that is causing abnormal bone health.
 In addition, a variety of pediatric diseases may cause decreased bone strength and/or deformity, leaving children at an increased risk of fracture and disability throughout life.
 Our specialists in the Bone Health Program have extensive experience in caring for many of these disorders.

-Children’s National Health System: Bone Health Conditions We Treat
+Children’s National Hospital: Bone Health Conditions We Treat

 At Children’s National, we treat the full range of pediatric bone health conditions.
 Our bone health experts work with you and your family to develop the best treatment plan for your child.